thesofproject/linux/Documentation/driver-api/soundwire/bra.rst

        that stream can connect master ports as well as all peripheral DP0 ports.

-   (5) BRA transfers only make sense in the concept of one
+   (5) BRA transfers only make sense in the context of one
        Manager/Link, so the BRA stream handling does not rely on the concept of multi-link aggregation allowed by regular DAI links.